WesleyBSa/feedback-platform/README.md

 ### Managing Feedback

-On the admin page, you can view, edit, and delete feedback.
+On the admin page, you can view feedback, filter feedback by rating, and delete feedback.

 ## Testing the API